 What does MasterClass Cost?

-The Standard membership all-access pass is perfect for single individuals who are most likely to consume online learning at home.
-With the Standard plan you still receive access to all 100+ courses and have the ability to watch on your computer, TV, phone, or tablet.
+The Individual membership all-access pass is perfect for single individuals who are most likely to consume online learning at home.
+With the Individual plan, you still receive access to all 180+ courses and have the ability to watch on your computer, TV, phone, or tablet.
 The only restriction is that you are unable to download courses for offline viewing nor are you able to watch on multiple devices at the same time.

-The Plus and Premium annual subscriptions are almost identical except in one way.
-Unlike the Standard plan, Plus and Premium MasterClass memberships allow users to download courses for offline viewing and simultaneous streaming on multiple devices, up to two devices for Plus and six for Premium.
+The Duo and Family annual subscriptions are almost identical except in one way.
+Unlike the Individual plan, Duo and Family MasterClass memberships allow users to download courses for offline viewing and simultaneous streaming on multiple devices, up to two devices for Duo and six for Family.

-The Plus and Premium plans are better for couples as MasterClass allows multiple devices to watch at the same time.
+The Duo and Family plans are better for couples as MasterClass allows multiple devices to watch at the same time.
 (Netflix has similar restrictions for their membership plans).
 The ability to download video lessons to view later is helpful for people who might want to watch MasterClass on their commute to work without eating up most of their data.

 Annual Membership Example